code-iai/iai_boxy_sim/README.md

 ```
 Note, the above instructions have been tested to also work under ```ROS Kinetic``` installed on ```Ubuntu 16.04```.
 Just replace any occurance of ```indigo``` with ```kinetic```.

+## Design decisions
+There were some major design decisions that went into this simulator.
+Some of them diverge from typical ROS standards:
+* Model the odometry as 3 robots joints in the URDF.
+As a result, the odometry joints get published over the ```/joint_states``` topic, and the corresponding TF frames get published by the ```robot_state_publisher```.
+Rational: This treats base joints just like arm joints.
+KISS principle.
+* Have only one command topic for the entire robot (including odometry).
+The simulator (and the actual robot) will take care of delegating the respective sub-commands to the correct body parts or joints.
+As Alexis calls it: "Drinking from the fire hose."
+Rational: This ensures that whole-body command are sent together and arrive at the low-level controllers at the same time with the same time stamps.
+* Use ```sensor_msgs/JointState``` as message type for the command topic.
+Rational: Use readily available message definitions instead of defining custom messages.
+Again, KISS principle.
+* Allow sending of commands for only parts of the body.
+Rational: This speeds up conducting experiments with only parts of the robot.

 ## Usage
 ### Visualize simulated robot in RVIZ